 Study Abroad Program Overview

-Undertake intensive Mandarin Chinese language study at any level at National Taiwan Normal University.
-Here students learn Chinese using traditional characters alongside students from more than 70 countries.
+Study intensive Mandarin Chinese language at any level from beginning through advanced at the prestigious Mandarin Training Center (MTC) in National Taiwan Normal University.
+At MTC students learn Chinese using traditional characters and study alongside students from more than 70 countries.
+Learn more.

 National Taiwan Normal University’s Mandarin Training Center (MTC) is one of the largest and best known Chinese language institutes for the study of modern and classical Chinese.
-Strengthen your understanding of Chinese and Chinese culture with elective classes on Chinese art and history.
+Build your understanding of Chinese culture and language with elective classes on Chinese arts and history.